Search Results

 6. If you wish to start over and reset the search criteria, click “Reset,” otherwise, click the “Search” button to execute the search.

-Activity Report Output: “Screen”
+Activity Report Results

 The Activity Report is a wealth of information.
 Each record in the screen results displays a limited set of properties, and can be expanded on-click to reveal additional data.
 The up/down arrows at the top-left of hte results will expand or collapse all record on the page simultaneously.